 Local sports clubs should be supported by partners including the Council, NGBs or the County Sports Partnership (CSP) to achieve sustainability across a range of areas including management, membership, funding, facilities, volunteers and partnership working.
-For example, support club development and encourage clubs to develop evidence of business

-.
-Clubs should also be encouraged to work
+For example, support club development and encourage clubs to develop evidence of business and sports development plans to generate an income through their facilities.
+All clubs could be encouraged to look at different management models such as registering as Community Amateur Sports Clubs (CASC).
+Clubs should also be encouraged to work with partners locally, such as volunteer support agencies or linking with local businesses.